scopely/shudder/README.md

 It works by making use of
 [Lifecycle Hooks](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html).
 You
-give your autoscaling group a lifecycle hook that publishes to an sns topic that you configure in shudder.
+give your autoscaling group a lifecycle hook that publishes to an SNS topic that you configure in shudder.
 When shudder starts up, it will create an SQS queue for the instance it is running on and subscribe it to the SNS topic.
 It polls for new messages and waits for one that is a termination command for this